ksmith211/Plex-Apple-Preroll-Trailers/README.md

 crontab -e
 ```

 In this file you need to add a job for downloading new trailers once per week.
 You can tell the script to download new trailers as often as you would like but I find that once per week is totally sufficient if you have "max_trailers" set to a decent value like 30.
 The following example will download trailers every Friday at 3:30am.
 If you would like to customize the frequency and don't feel comfortable with scheduling jobs, you can use https://crontab.guru.
-Be sure to change the path to the directory you put the scripts in and save the file when you're done.
+Be sure to change the paths to python and download.py to wherever they are located on your machine and save the file when you're done.

 ```
-30 3 * * fri cd /path/to/scripts && ./download.sh
+30 3 * * fri /path/to/python /path/to/scripts/download.py 2>&1
 ```

 **Mix Script**